panchbhai1969/A-Neural-QA-Model-for-DBpedia/NotesMeeting2.md

 Compositionality is only one aspect of complex question and answer, and the given definition is restricted to only a few examples in terms of complexity.
 The proposal I  put forward tends to handle this issue by:

-- Creating a bigger dataset of composite complex question and answer, as bigger dataset have been known to enhance the performance of the NsPM models.
+- Creating a bigger dataset of composite complex question and answer, as bigger dataset have been known to enhance the performance of the NsPM model.

 - To create a bigger dataset I intend to follow the specific methods laid out in my proposal.